 Paris is a cosmopolitan city and its inhabitants represent a fantastic mix of cultures, religions, backgrounds and wealth.
 Though it is impossible to generalize about such a diverse population, you may find that Parisians tend to be more formal than most Americans when it comes to language, dress, common courtesy, and even food.
-For example:

 Some stereotypes about the French include that they are typically smokers, fashion icons, slim and slender, drink wine and coffee like water and are the ultimate romantics.
 While these archetypes can prove to be true, it is important to keep in mind that each person is an individual.
 The French focus on the riches of life - from small delicacies to family life, and take time to indulge in them.
 Here are a few things to keep in mind as you are engaging in a refreshingly rich culture: